 Does Creatine Affect Sleep?
 Myths and Facts

-To find out, let’s explore the relationship between creatine consumption and sleep patterns, plus some research regarding creatine’s effect on sleep quality.
-Let’s jump in:
+Let’s explore the relationship between creatine consumption and sleep patterns, and examine what the research says about its effect on sleep quality.

 Key Takeaways